Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Introduction

-{ Finally, in Section \ref{sec:ssap}, we use our new provable lower bounds to provide the tight optimal approximation ratio for the classic stochastic sequential assignment problem by \cite{derman1972sequential}.
-We first \emph{characterize the optimal approximation ratio} for this problem to be equal to $\alpha_n=\min_{k\in [n]}\gamma_{n,k}$.
+{ \bf Application to the Stochastic Assignment Problem.} Finally, in Section \ref{sec:ssap}, as an application of our new provable lower bounds for $\kipi{}$ we provide the tight optimal approximation ratio for the classic stochastic sequential assignment problem (\ssap{} for short) by~\cite{derman1972sequential}.
+In the \ssap, there are $n$ non-negative values $r_1,\ldots,r_n$ and $n$ i.i.d.\ non-negative values $X_1,\ldots,X_n$ that are observed one at the time by a decision-maker.
+At each time $t$, the decision-maker must assign irrevocably $X_t$ to one of the remaining available $r_i$ values that have not been assigned yet.
+Assigning $X_t$ to $r_i$ provides a reward of $r_i\cdot X_t$, and the goal is to maximize the expected sum of rewards.
+This problem extends $\kipi{}$ and relates to several online matching problems~\citep{mehta2007adwords,goyal2019online}.

+We revisit the $\ssap{}$ through the lens of prophet inequalities and provide an exact value of its asymptotic approximation ratio.
+Specifically, we first characterize the optimal approximation ratio for \ssap{} to be equal to $\alpha_n=\min_{k\in [n]}\gamma_{n,k}$.
 This immediately implies that $\limsup_n \alpha_n \leq \gamma \approx 0.745$.
-To the best of the authors' knowledge, the best current \emph{provable} lower bounds over $\gamma_{n,k}$ are: (1) for $k=1$, $\gamma_{n,1} \geq 0.745$~\citep{correa2021posted}; (2) for any $k\geq 1$, $\gamma_{n,k}\geq 1-k^k e^{-k}/k!$ (see, e.g., \citep{Duetting2020,beyhaghi2021improved}); (3) the values reported by~\cite{beyhaghi2021improved} in Table~\ref{tab:table_1}.
+To the best of the authors' knowledge, the best current provable lower bounds over $\gamma_{n,k}$ are the following: (1) for $k=1$, $\gamma_{n,1} \geq \gamma \approx 0.745$~\citep{correa2021posted}; (2) for any $k\geq 1$, $\gamma_{n,k}\geq 1-k^k e^{-k}/k!$ (see, e.g., \citep{Duetting2020,beyhaghi2021improved}); (3) the values reported by~\cite{beyhaghi2021improved} in Table~\ref{tab:table_1}.
 These three results together imply in principle that $\alpha_n\geq 0.7427$; hence, there is a constant gap between the lower and the upper bound on $\alpha_n$.
-The $1-k^ke^{-k}/k!$ lower bound for the $k$-selection prophet inequality problem is at least 0.78 for $k\geq 3$ which is in particular larger than $\liminf_n\gamma_{n,1}\approx 0.745$.
+The $1-k^ke^{-k}/k!$ lower bound for the $\kipi{}$ is at least 0.78 for $k\geq 3$ which is in particular larger than $\liminf_n\gamma_{n,1}\approx 0.745$.
 Nevertheless, to the best of the authors' knowledge, no monotonicity in $k$ is known for the values $\gamma_{n,k}$.
-Therefore, our \emph{new provable $0.829$ lower bound for $k=2$} allows us to conclude that the approximation ratio for the stochastic sequential assignment problem is exactly $\gamma \approx 0.745$ for $n$ sufficiently large, fully characterizing the approximation ratio of the problem.}
+Therefore, our new provable $0.829$ lower bound for $k=2$ allows us to conclude that the approximation ratio for the \ssap{} is exactly $\gamma \approx 0.745$ for $n$ sufficiently large, fully characterizing the approximation ratio of the problem.